MiThCeKi/qMRLab/docs/source/gui-example.rst

-Beginners example with GUI
+Simple GUI example
 =========================================
-This will guide you step by step in processing a sample dataset with the user interface.
+This will guide you step by step in processing a sample quantitative MRI dataset with the graphical user interface.
+For this example, a Variable Flip Angle (VFA) T\ :sub:`1`\  mapping brain dataset will be used.

-1. Open matlab
+1. Open MATLAB
 ----------------------------------
 2. Run startup
 ----------------------------------